-*This is a sponsored post in behalf of Colgate Bright Smiles, Bright Futures® oral health education program, however all thoughts are my own.
+*This is a sponsored post in behalf of Colgate Bright Smiles, Bright Futures oral health education program, however all thoughts are my own.

 Oral health is essential to general health and quality of life.
 Among the many advantages of a healthy oral state is being free from mouth and facial pain, oral and throat cancer, oral infection and sores, periodontal (gum) disease, tooth decay, tooth loss, and other diseases and disorders that limit an individual’s capacity in biting, chewing, smiling, speaking, and psychosocial wellbeing.
+If you experience any of the aforementioned conditions, then you need to make a dentist appointment for as soon as possible.
+If the pain is particularly serious then you will need an emergency appointment – you can find an emergency dentist by visiting the CareDash website for further information and guidance.

-Half a billion school kids around the world have benefitted from the Colgate Bright Smiles, Bright Futures® oral health education program (http://www.colgatebsbf.com).
+Half a billion school kids around the world have benefitted from the Colgate Bright Smiles, Bright Futures oral health education program (http://www.colgatebsbf.com).

 Now, this award-winning program is offering an educational app: “My Bright Smile.”